my role: ux design & ux research

 All the feedback received during the design/planning process have made a huge impact on making this platform as accessible and fun as possible.

-surprisingly, all the feedback from user testers have been encouraging and positive to make this concept live
+surprisingly, most of the feedback from user testers have been encouraging and positive to make this concept live

 From usability, concept, and all the way to design, gut check made a great impression on people with diverse backgrounds.
 Therefore, it is very exciting to create a product that reaches a specific audience that is also very common in any part of the world.